Rights of Nature

 Marjetica Potrč, Artist and Architect

-Maria Bertel, Professor of Public Law Uni Graz
+Maria Bertel, Professor of Public Law and Digitalisation, University of Graz

 Moderation: Daniela Brasil, Curator and Urbanist